 Food Safety for Holiday Meals

 The holidays bring together family and friends.
 These special occasions typically involve food.
-To prevent giving the gift of foodborne illness, use these resources to prepare holidays meals safely.
+To prevent giving the gift of foodborne illness, use these resources from the USDA to prepare holidays meals safely.

 - Countdown to the Thanksgiving Holiday